 - In the Midlands, four game ranches lost 80 percent of their wildlife.
 Animals are being shot, suggesting the army and police are responsible.
 In some areas, there’s no game left at all.

 If this continues, there won’t be any tourists either.
 Properties have been burned out and tourists chased out of safari camps.
 Game rangers have been targeted, disarmed, assaulted and even killed.

 Peter Hammond is the voice in the wilderness.
 Let’s see who else cares.
 So far, the only sound is falling tears over senseless slaughter.

-Editor: It has continued unabated.
-Even today, my relatives, who survived the theft of their farms and tried to continue to preserve our wildlife, are unable to continue the battle.
+Editor: The slaughter has continued unabated.
+Today Rhodesians who survived the theft of their farms in “liberated” Zimbabwe and tried to continue to preserve our wildlife, are unable to continue the battle.
 Why?
-Because admitting they as white Rhodesian’s were great caretakers of the land and animals does not fit the narrative required to fully implement the real agenda.
+Because admitting that they, as white Rhodesian’s were great caretakers of the land and animals does not fit the narrative required to fully implement the real agenda.